open-telemetry/opentelemetry.io/content/en/docs/instrumentation/cpp/getting-started.md

 To begin, install  Oat++ locally using the [source code](https://github.com/oatpp) and `make`, following these steps:

-1. Obtain the Oat++ source code by cloning from the [oatpp/oatpp](https://github.com/oatpp/oatpp) GitHub repository:
+1. Obtain the Oat++ source code by cloning from the [oatpp/oatpp](https://github.com/oatpp/oatpp) GitHub repository.

    ```bash
    git clone https://github.com/oatpp/oatpp.git
    ```

-2. Navigate to the `oatpp` directory:
+2. Navigate to the `oatpp` directory.

    ```bash
    cd oatpp
    ```

-3. Create a `build` subdirectory and navigate into it:
+3. Create a `build` subdirectory and navigate into it.
    ```bash
    mkdir build
    cd build